pkp/pkp-docs/contributing/index.md

 **In General** // While any name you create should work, it's best to keep titles short and descriptive.
 Always replace spaces between words with a dash.

 **Titles** // Some example titles include:``learning-ojs``, ``pkp-theming-guide``, ``crossref-ojs-manual``.
-Remember that titles will be part of the file path in the URL to individual docs so keep it simple.
+Remember that titles are part of the file path in the URL to individual docs so keep it simple.

 **Chapters** // You might be tempted to number chapters but, if we ever need to create new chapters in between existing ones, we would need to re-number.
 It's best to keep chapters in the same style as title-level names.
 Some examples for chapters include: ``getting-started.md``, ``troubleshooting.md``, ``data-import-and-export.md``.

-**Images** // It is recommended that all your images be stored in a single "assets" folder within the language you're working (eg: ``en/assets/``).
-Keep your image titles brief or with abbreviations and consistently named so they're easy to locate.
+**Images** // Please store all images in a single "assets" folder within the language you're working (e.g.: ``en/assets/``).
+Keep your image titles brief or with abbreviations and consistently named, so they're easy to locate.
 Depending on how many images you have, numbering these might be a lot more convenient while working on the document. _Listen to your heart._ Some examples include: ``contrib-01.png``, ``authoring-images-01.png``.
 If you're putting all your imagines into only the asset folder, it's a good idea to name your images to correspond with chapter titles.

 ## Modifications to Cards and Site Layout